 Constraint Induced Movement Therapy is an innovative, scientifically-supported method of upper extremity rehabilitation for children with neuromotor impairments.
 CIMT is best practice in the treatment of children with cerebral palsy and hemiplegia and results in significant improvement in the use of the impaired arm.
 CIMT requires close collaboration with the family and includes constraint of the non-affected upper extremity in combination with intensive therapy.

 Infant massage is a fun way to enjoy time with your baby right from the start!
 Parents and caregivers learn how to customize infant massage to their baby’s personality and needs while providing a baby with tummy trouble comfort and stress relief for both parent and baby.
 Massage is a well-researched tool that can be used throughout childhood as a bonding and relaxing activity.
 Private and group sessions are available.
 Sessions are available in home or at our service centers.
-Call for details and to schedule a session with our certified infant massage instructor.
+Gift cards are available!
+Click here to learn more.

 A specialized once-a-year program, iCan Bike uses adapted bicycles, a specialized instructional program and trained staff to help individuals with special needs learn to ride a two-wheel bicycle.
 Participants are children ages 8 through 21 that are able to walk without an assistive device.
 Each participant will attend a 75-minute session each day for five consecutive days where they will learn to ride while accompanied and encouraged by a volunteer spotter.
 Over the course of the week, the bicycles will be adjusted to appropriately challenge and encourage riders as they gradually discover the skill and joy of riding.